Julia Vakulenko

 Julia Olehivna Vakulenko (Юлія Оле́гівна Вакуленко; born 10 July 1983) is a Ukrainian-born Spanish former tennis player.
-She achieved her career-high ranking of No. 32 in November 2007.
+She achieved her career-high singles ranking of world No. 32 in November 2007.
+Vakulenko reached one WTA Tour final and won seven ITF singles titles.

-In April 2008, Vakulenko renounced her Ukrainian citizenship, and then announced her decision to acquire the citizenship of Spain where she's lived for the last ten years.
+In April 2008, Vakulenko renounced her Ukrainian citizenship, and then announced her decision to acquire the citizenship of Spain where she had lived for the previous 10 years.

 Career

-At the 2006 French Open, Vakulenko reached the third round.
+At the 2006 French Open, Vakulenko reached the third round, losing to seventh seed Patty Schnyder.

-At the 2006 Wimbledon Championships, she withdrew during the first round due to injury.

-Julia became Kim Clijsters' last opponent in her professional career (before Clijsters' return in 2009).
-Vakulenko won 7–6^{(3)}, 6–3 in the second round of J&S Cup in Warsaw, Poland on 3 May 2007.
-This earned her the nickname "Kimmie Killer".

-A week later, Julia defeated world No. 3, Amélie Mauresmo, at the German Open in Berlin, 2–6, 6–1, 6–2 (her career best), and then defeated Dinara Safina, 6–3, 5–7, 6–3, before retiring in the first set in the semifinals to eventual champion Ana Ivanovic due to an injury.
+Having entered the tournament as a qualifier, she defeated then world No. 4 Kim Clijsters in the second round of 2007 J&S Cup in Warsaw, Poland.
+Vakulenko retired due to injury while trailing by a set and a break of serve in her quarterfinal with fellow Ukrainian player Alona Bondarenko.
+A week later at the 2007 German Open in Berlin, Vakulenko defeated world No. 3 Amélie Mauresmo and world No. 10 Dinara Safina, both in three sets, on the same day after rain stoppages had caused havoc with the event's schedule.
+She retired in the first set of her semifinal match against 12th seed and eventual champion Ana Ivanovic due to a hand injury.

-On 28 August 2007, in the first round of the US Open, Julia defeated ninth seed Daniela Hantuchová, 6–4, 3–6, 6–1.
+On 28 August 2007, in the first round of the US Open, Vakulenko defeated ninth seed Daniela Hantuchová in three sets.
 She eventually reached the fourth round, her best performance at a major, before falling to Ágnes Szávay.

-At the final event of the season, the Bell Challenge held in Quebec City, Vakulenko reached the first WTA Tour final of her career.
-En route, she beat Rossana de los Ríos, home favourite Stéphanie Dubois, Olga Govortsova and Julie Ditty.
-In the final, she lost 4–6, 1–6 to three-time Grand Slam champion Lindsay Davenport, who was playing in only her third event since giving birth.
+Seeded third at the final event of the 2007 season, the Bell Challenge in Quebec City, Canada, Vakulenko reached the first WTA Tour final of her career.
+En route, she defeated Rossana de los Ríos, wildcard entrant Stéphanie Dubois, fifth seed Olga Govortsova and qualifier Julie Ditty.
+In the championship match, she lost in straight sets to three-time Grand Slam champion Lindsay Davenport, who was playing in only her third event since giving birth.

-After changing of her citizenship from Ukraine to Spain in April 2008, she planned to play for Spain in the Fed Cup, but wasn't able to compete in the 2008 Olympics due to lack of time to be included in Spain's application.
+After changing her citizenship from Ukraine to Spain in April 2008, she planned to play for Spain in the Fed Cup, but was not able to compete in the 2008 Summer Olympics due to lack of time to be included in Spain's application.